Tobias-Scholz/playwright-cleanup-queue/README.md

 ## Features

-Register cleanup tasks specific to individual tests.
+- allows registering cleanup tasks for individual tests
-Ensures cleanup tasks are executed in the correct order.
+- cleanup tasks are executed in reverse order
-Independent of test success or failure.
+- cleanup failure will fail the test case

 ## Installation